Master of Science in Contract Management (MSCM)

 The MSCM curriculum provides valuable tools to students for immediate application in real-world defense acquisition scenarios.
 Additionally, the students' culminating projects focus on solving current DoD acquisition concerns.
-The MSCM is a 24-month, part-time, distance learning program open to qualified uniformed officers, DoD civilians, Government employees, and a limited number of DoD contractors.
+The MSCM is a 24-month, part-time, distance learning program open to all qualified active duty military officers, federal employees and a limited number of DoD contractors.
 No prior contract management experience required for admission.
 The MSCM degree also provides DAU CON Level I, Level II and III equivalency.
 DAU changes made after the establishment of the MSCM program for an academic cohort will be reviewed and accommodated if and where feasible.

 MSCM program goals are to provide: